 I want to go to the bathroom.

-To end the article, we will leave some videos about the bathrooms in Japan.
-If you liked the article, share and leave your comments.
-Thank you very much and see you next time!
+To finish the article, let's leave some videos about the toilets in Japan.
+If you liked the article, share it and leave your comments.
+Thank you very much and until next time!